AGE-Net: Spectral--Spatial Fusion and Anatomical Graph Reasoning with Evidential Ordinal Regression for Knee

 \subsection{Overview of AGE-Net}

-AGE-Net uses a modern convolutional backbone to extract a deep feature map from an input radiograph, then applies three lightweight enhancement modules that target complementary failure modes in KL grading: (i) \textbf{Spectral--Spatial Fusion (SSF)} for frequency-aware texture enhancement and spatial recalibration, (ii) \textbf{Anatomical Graph Reasoning (AGR)} for anatomy-aligned non-local dependency modeling, and (iii) \textbf{Differential Refinement (DFR)} to emphasize boundary-sensitive structural changes.
-A global pooling operator produces an image-level embedding, which is mapped to an evidential regression head (\textbf{COE-Head}) that predicts a severity score and its uncertainty.
-An additional pairwise ordinal ranking constraint is used during training to encourage monotonic ordering across grades.
+AGE-Net uses a convolutional backbone to extract a deep feature representation from the input radiograph, followed by three lightweight enhancement modules designed for KL grading: (i) Spectral--Spatial Fusion (SSF), which combines frequency-domain modulation with spatial recalibration; (ii) Anatomical Graph Reasoning (AGR), which models non-local anatomical dependencies through macro--micro relational reasoning; and (iii) Pathology-Aware Differential Refinement (PA-DFR), which emphasizes pathology-relevant boundary responses while suppressing less informative edges.
+The refined representation is then pooled into an image-level embedding and passed to an evidential regression head (COE-Head), which predicts a continuous severity score together with uncertainty-related parameters.
+During training, a pairwise ordinal ranking constraint is additionally applied to encourage monotonic consistency across severity levels.